watermelone1/2025-Programming-Curriculum/Week 1/Operators.md

 An operator is what lets you modify [variables](https://github.com/watermelone1/2025-Programming-Curriculum/blob/main/Week%201/Variables.md) and use them with other variables or numbers.
-The basic operators include:
+They include:
 - The four basic math operators `+ - * /`
 - Modulus `%`
 - Increment/Decrement `++ --`